apache/pulsar/site2/docs/tiered-storage-filesystem.md

 ### Configure filesystem offloader to run manually

-For individual topics, you can trigger filesystem offloader manually using the following methods:
+For individual topics, you can trigger filesystem offloader manually using one of the following methods:

 - Use REST endpoint

 - Use CLI tools (such as pulsarctl or pulsar-admin).

 To trigger via CLI tools, you need to specify the maximum amount of data (threshold) that should be retained on a Pulsar cluster for a topic.
-If the size of the topic data on the Pulsar cluster exceeds this threshold, segments from the topic are offloaded to filesystem until the threshold is no longer exceeded.
+If the size of the topic data on the Pulsar cluster exceeds this threshold, segments from the topic are offloaded to the filesystem until the threshold is no longer exceeded.
 Older segments are offloaded first.

 #### Example